 Next up was the Shrimp over Parmesan Risotto, Spinach, Longaniza Sausage Bechamel Sauce and Baby Scallops (Camarones, Risotto Parmesano, Espinacas y Bechamel de Longaniza con Baby Scallops).
 I have always loved the combination of seafood and risotto so this dish hit the spot for me.
 The creamy and buttery yet savory Longaniza Sausage Bechamel Sauce combined with the Shrimp and Scallops was delicious!

 For our final dish, we had the Breast of Chicken, Chorizo Sauce, and Bacon with Goat Cheese Foam (Pechuga de Pollo, Salsa de Chorizo, Dátiles y Bacon con Espuma de Queso de Cabra).
-The dish was filled with remarkable flavors and of course you can never go wrong when combining three of my favorite things on the same plate: chorizo, bacon and goat cheese.
+The dish was filled with remarkable flavors and of course, you can never go wrong when combining three of my favorite things on the same plate: chorizo, bacon, and goat cheese.
 YUM!

 En Boga is available for lunch and dinner.
-The place is usually packed for dinner so reservations are highly recommended.